-This THRC resource offers some additional strategies and tips for employers to ensure their safety practices support the safety of employees with disabilities.
+This THRC resource offers some additional strategies and tips for employers to ensure their safety practices support the safety of all employees, including employees with disabilities.

-Safety: Employers in trucking and logistics are required to comply with a variety of important safety standards.
-For transport operations, these include the 16 Standards in the National Safety Code, several provincial / territorial regulations, and more specific requirements such as technical standards for equipment.
-In addition, each jurisdiction has occupational health and safety regulations that apply to workplaces.
+Safety: Employers in trucking and logistics are required to comply with a variety of safety standards.
+For transport operations, these include the 16 Standards in the National Safety Code, several provincial / territorial regulations, and more specific requirements such as technical equipment standards.
+Each jurisdiction also has occupational health and safety regulations that apply to workplaces.
 Increasingly, there is greater attention to mental health impacts (often referred to as psychological injuries) that result from workplace situations.
-The tips in this resource are not meant to replace a solid understanding of the legislation and standards that apply to your company.
-They are designed to complement that knowledge by identifying some considerations that might be particularly relevant to the inclusion of persons with disabilities.
+The tips in this resource are not meant to replace the legislation and standards that apply to your company.
+They are designed to complement existing practices by highlighting relevant considerations for persons with disabilities.

-Make the connection between safety and disability.
-An employee who has indicated they have a disability should be encouraged to consider any potential impact on the safety of themselves or others, in various situations.
+An employee who has indicated that they have a disability should be encouraged to consider any potential impacts the disability may have on the safety of themselves or others, in various situations.
 Remember that an employee who does not self-identify as having a disability can nonetheless have a safety concern in some situations.

 Open, collaborative discussions will improve the workplace for everyone.